-In the closing moments of adoration, you were preparing a beautiful moment away from your Eucharistic presence.
+In the closing moments of adoration, you were preparing something with you away from your Eucharistic presence.
 Unaware of what that was I only felt the urge to play, to be with you on a glassy sheet of lake ice.

 Because of the consistently cold nights, I headed to the bay at the south end of Papineau Lake.
 Just a little snow was falling intermittently but the strong wind blowing across the bay kept sweeping most of it away.
 It wasn’t a sheet of black, glassy ice, but close.
 At minus 10 in the driving wind, I kept my hands protected close to me as I tied my skates quickly.
 The relentless wind made it feel much colder.

-Oh, what intensity and sheer joy as my legs drove steel into the hard ice sending me across the wide bay.
+O, what intensity and joy as my legs drove steel into the hard ice sending me across the wide bay.
 Thank you for this time with you, just with you.
 The intense wind pushing hard at me like a good coach stretched my heart with each driving stride.

 Resting, I watched the wind rifle snow across the open bay.
 This ice sheet aggressively halted pounding waves racing toward me.
 I watched two personalities of water battling each other.
 How strange also to remember those hot summer days paddling to the islands from this very spot I now stood, the wind now cutting into my face instead of soothing it.

-You cradled me there amid your powerful wonders all the while holding the entire cosmos in existence.
-Yet I remember kneeling before your glorious mysterious presence in Bread, the Bread of angels reflecting on the humbling words of Psalm 103:
+You cradled me there amid your powerful wonders, all the while holding the entire cosmos in existence.
+Yet I remember kneeling before your mysterious presence in Bread, the Bread of angels, reflecting on the humbling words of Psalm 103 (102):

-he blossoms like a flower in the field.
+he flowers like a flower in the field.